neajul/New-Dependencies/Writing/New Dependencies.md

 |                   security (encryption) ✅                    |                   security (barricades) ✅                    |
 |            Everything went downhill from ~2010 ✅             |            Everything went downhill from ~2010 ✅             |
 |           de-appropriating someone else's space ❌            |           de-appropriating someone else's space ✅            |

+fig 0.1: A lot of words in tech are similar to word used to describe physical space